 But enough about my struggles in meal planning, because now that I’ve got it down, I want to share with YOU all some tips and tricks.

-So here are my greatest meal planning tips, and then at the bottom of this post, you will find a link to download a meal planning list and grocery shopping list, to help you in your journey!
+So here are my greatest meal planning tips, and then after reading this post, you can click the link to download a meal planning list and grocery shopping list, to help you in your journey!

 - Plan no more than one or two weeks at at time.
 If you are new to menu planning, don’t try to be a super hero and plan out 30 days worth of meals.
 You just won’t stick with it.
 I know I wouldn’t.
 Instead, work on just doing one week at a time initially.
 And focus on maybe 1 or 2 meals a day, versus every meal/snack for every day.Then you can get up to planning breakfast, lunch, dinner, and all your snacks!